-The Nomura Group uses a variety of financial instruments and strategies to hedge its exposure to financial risks arising from the financial instruments it enters into for proprietary purposes or for its clients.
+The Nomura Group uses a variety of financial instruments and strategies to hedge its exposure to financial risks arising from the financial instruments it enters into for its clients or for proprietary purposes.
 If the Nomura Group's hedging strategies are not effective, the Nomura Group may incur losses.
 The Nomura Group bases many of its hedging strategies on historical trading patterns and correlations.
 For example, if the Nomura Group holds an asset, it may hedge this position by taking a position in another asset which has, historically, moved in a direction that would offset a change in value of the former asset.
 However, historical trading patterns and correlations may not continue, as seen in the case of past financial crises, and these hedging strategies may not be fully effective in mitigating the Nomura Group's risk exposure because it is exposed to all types of risk in a variety of market environments.
 Moreover, not all hedging strategies are effective, and certain strategies may, if the risk is not otherwise appropriately managed, increase the Nomura Group's risk.
-For example, many of the transactions leading to the U.S. Prime Brokerage Event entailed providing the client with "total return swap" derivative exposure to certain equities.
+For example, many of the transactions leading to the U.S. Prime Brokerage Event entailed providing the client with TRS transactions exposure to certain equities.
 In order to hedge the total return payments the Nomura Group was obligated to make to the client, it held long positions in the underlying equities.
 However, this specific hedging strategy was not intended to hedge the risk of a default by the client and the potential need to liquidate the underlying positions in a volatile market environment.
-When such risk was realised, the Nomura Group's hedging strategy of holding the underlying securities meant that it was exposed to such market fluctuations, contributing to the losses it incurred.
+When such unhedged counterparty risk is realised, the Nomura Group's hedging strategy of holding the underlying securities means that it is exposed to such market fluctuations, which may cause it to incur losses again in the future.